-- (1) the end date specified in an Employee's Deal Memo; - (2) the end of the shift of a Daily Call; - (3) the end of a period of employment of which the length has been defined in advance; (i.e. hired as a weekly for one week or hired as a weekly for a 3-week period) or - (4) the wrap of production, unless an Employee is specifically requested to remain employed beyond such date

-In the event of the layoff of an Employee hired on a weekly basis, the Company shall provide the Employee one-week written notice in the absence of a defined end date .
-One week shall be considered to be five (5) working days.
-In turn, all weekly Employees should, where possible, give the Company one (1) week's notice before resigning.
-If such Employee fails to do so, they may be subject to further discipline.
+- (1) the end date specified in an Employee's Deal Memo; - (2) the end of the shift of a Daily Call; - (3) the end of a period of employment of which the length has been defined in advance; (i.e. hired as a weekly for one week or hired as a weekly for a 3-week period) or - (4) the wrap of production, unless an Employee is specifically requested to remain employed beyond such date - 24.2 The Company shall provide Employees hired on a weekly basis with one-week's written notice or pay in lieu thereof when the lay-off is not automatic as defined above.
+One week shall be considered to be five (5) working days. - 24.3 All Employees hired on a weekly basis or longer should, where possible, give the Company one (1) week's notice before resigning.
+Failure to provide such notice may result in discipline. - 24.4 When the Company determines a lay-off of Employees is reasonably necessary, the Head of the Department shall identify the Employees to be laid-off. - 24.5 In addition to the notice and/or pay in lieu thereof contemplated in Article 24.2 of this Agreement, any Employee not personally notified of their layoff at the end of their work call shall be considered as having been called for a minimum work call the next day.